 The U.S. Geological Survey (USGS) monitors sediment deposition in Morro Bay as part of a larger study of sedimentation rates on the west coast.
-There are four monitoring locations in the Morro Bay salt marsh, including two high marsh and two low marsh sites.
-Sites were established in 2013 and are monitored each year during the dry season.
-Elevation change is monitored using two methods: feldspar marker horizons and surface elevation tables (SETs).
+There are four monitoring locations in the Morro Bay salt marsh, including two high marsh and two low marsh sites (Figure 3).
+USGS established the sites in 2013 and monitors them each year during the dry season (Thorne, 2018).
+Elevation change is monitored using feldspar marker horizons and surface elevation tables (SETs).